stevana/armstrong-distributed-systems/docs/practice-in-programming.md

   designed to be easily reimplementable on new hardware (this was back when new CPUs had new instruction sets), he also iterated on the Forth itself (..., colorForth, what where the earlier iterations?)

+- "Instead of being rewritten, software has features added.
+And becomes more complex.
+So complex that no one dares change it, or improve it, for fear of unintended consequences.
+But adding to it seems relatively safe.
+We need dedicated programmers who commit their careers to single applications.
+Rewriting them over and over until they're perfect." -- Chuck Moore, 2009

 - Role of practice in software development (as opposed to programming)?
   Processes and ways of working based on practice?
 Refactor vs rewrite from